resa89/FakeGitHistory/readme.md

 If files are not added because of special characters or because they are ignored by a .gitignore file those files are still named in the commit message.

+If the script is run for another folder than '.' the command line commands don't work at the moment.